Imidazolinone-resistant rice in contrasting production systems in Latin America

 The implemented initiative

-This project was born with the idea of ??preventing and alerting about more complex situations that will arise in the future if we do not make proper use of Clearfield® Technology.
+This project came about with the idea of preventing and alerting about more complex situations that will arise in the future if we do not make proper use of Clearfield® Technology.
 The objective was to generate recommendations that contribute to a rational management of the herbicides of the imidazolinone family and of the varieties resistant to these, allowing this weed control technology to be sustainable over time.

 Research and development